PsyChiLin/PsyChiLin.github.io/_pages/publications.md

 Selected Conference Presentations
 =====
 - **Yu, C. L.**, Sun, X., Zhang, K. H., Kim, J., Marks, R., Nickerson, N., … Kovelman, I. (2020).
-Cross-Language Neural Interconnection of Phonological Awareness and Morphological Awareness in Simultaneous Chinese-English Bilingual Children, poster to be presented at the 12th Annual Meeting of Society for the Neurobiology of Language (SNL).
+Cross-Language Neural Interconnection of Phonological Awareness and Morphological Awareness in Simultaneous Chinese-English Bilingual Children, presented as a virtual poster at the 12th Annual Meeting of Society for the Neurobiology of Language (SNL).

 - **Yu, C. L.**, Lee, S. H., Chen T., Liao, C. C. (2019) "The Influence of Family Reading History on Chinese Classifier Processing: An fMRI Study", presented as a poster in the 2019 Annual Meeting of Organization for Human Brain Mapping (OHBM).
 - **Yu, C. L.**, Hwang, T. J., Chou, T. L. (2018) "Neural Changes Associated with Semantic Processing in Aged Schizophrenia", presented as a poster in the 17th International Conference on the Processing of East Asian Languages and the 9th Conference on Language, Discourse, and Cognition (ICPEAL 17 – CLDC 9).